LeWorldModel: Stable End-to-End Joint-Embedding Predictive Architecture from Pixels: Conclusion

 \section{Conclusion}

-This work introduced LeWorldModel (LeWM), a stable end-to-end method for learning latent world models of environments.
-LeWM is a Joint-Embedding Predictive Architecture that uses an encoder to map image observations into a latent space and a predictor that models temporal dynamics in the embedding space by predicting future embeddings conditioned on actions.
-Across a variety of continuous control environments and using only raw pixel inputs, LeWM outperforms previous approaches in data efficiency, planning time, training time, and stability while maintaining competitive final task performance.
-The stability and simplicity of training arise from explicitly encouraging latent embeddings to follow an isotropic Gaussian distribution to avoid collapse.
-Overall, LeWM provides a scalable alternative to existing latent world model methods, offering principled training dynamics alongside interpretable and emergent representation properties.
+We introduced LeWorldModel (LeWM), a stable end-to-end method for learning latent world models.
+LeWM is a Joint-Embedding Predictive Architecture in which an encoder maps image observations to a latent space and a predictor models temporal dynamics by forecasting future embeddings conditioned on actions.
+Across continuous control environments with raw pixel inputs, LeWM outperforms prior approaches in data efficiency, planning time, training time, and stability while remaining competitive in task performance.
+Training stability stems from explicitly encouraging latent embeddings toward an isotropic Gaussian distribution to prevent collapse, offering a scalable and principled alternative to existing work. \paragraph{Limitations \& Future Work.} Several limitations point to future directions.
+Planning remains restricted to short horizons, motivating hierarchical world modeling for long-horizon reasoning.
+Our method also relies on offline datasets with sufficient coverage; in particular, low data diversity weakens SIGReg in simple, low-dimensional environments where matching a high-dimensional Gaussian prior is harder.
+Pre-training on large, diverse video datasets could provide stronger priors and reduce domain-specific data needs.
+Finally, dependence on action labels could be alleviated by inverse dynamics modeling.